2023 Healthy Housing Mini-Grants: Innovative Strategies to Support Home-Based Child Care Providers

 When will the grants be announced?

-We anticipate that the successful applicant will be notified mid-June.
+We anticipate that the successful applicants will be notified in early May.

 Where can I get more information?